GurwinderSingh14/Choose-your-Adventure/captain.md

-# Black Widow: Infiltration in the Red Zone
+# Captain America: Shadows Over Berlin

-Natasha Romanoff slips into The Red Zone — a secret base in Siberia rumored to be the origin of the rift.
-It’s crawling with mercenaries and corrupted ex-Red Room agents.
+Steve Rogers enters a Berlin locked in a time loop — WWII-era soldiers and modern tech clash in the streets.
+Hydra has returned… or never left.

-Two infiltration options present themselves:
+Two leads emerge:
-- Hack into the command center via underground tunnels
+- An underground lab rumored to house a prototype time anchor
-- Pose as a defector and enter through the front gate
+- A captured SHIELD agent sending distress signals from a tower

-**What does Black Widow do?**
+**What does Captain America do?**
-- Sneak through the tunnels
+- Investigate the underground lab
-- Go undercover through the front
+- Rescue the agent in the tower